 GridSecCon 2016 will be held in Quebec, Canada, the week of October 17, 2016.

-Tuesday, October 18, is the training session day (full day and half day sessions.)
+Tuesday, October 18, is the training session day (descriptions of the full day and half day sessions can be found here.)

 Wednesday and Thursday (October 19-20) are the main conference sessions.

 Friday, October 21, has local utility tours and threat briefs at the classified and FOUO level, which will end by noon.

 An inital draft agenda can be found here, and a "save the date" document with initial information can be found here.

 To make a reservation at the conference hotel, the Hilton Quebec, please use this link: NERC Room Block.

 GridSecCon 2015 - 13-16 October, 2015; location: Hilton Regency Philadelphia at Penn's Landing, Pennsylvania.

 The theme for this year’s conference was “Protect the Grid.”
 The agenda included high-level speakers from industry and government as well as technical threat and solution discussions from recognized subject matter experts.

 The final GridSecCon 2015 agenda may be found here.

 On October 14–17, 2014, NERC hosted the fourth annual GridSecCon in San Antonio, Texas.
 Training tracks in physical security and cybersecurity took place on October 14.
 The main conference sessions with speakers and panels was on October 15–16.
 Tours provided by the local host utility were available for a limited amount of attendees on October 17.